What is in this leaflet

 - Protease inhibitor - indinavir (Crixivan)

-- Elbasvir/grazoprevir - a medicine to treat hepatitis C
+- Medicines to treat hepatitis C containing elbasvir/grazoprevir or glecaprevir/pibrentasvir

 If you are not sure if any of these medicines are in the products you are taking, talk to your doctor or pharmacist.